Posts

 Fifth-Wheel

-FIFTH-WHEEL I used to follow comfortably behind pick-up trucks or trailers loaded down with a frayed couch or maybe a handful of water heaters.
+FIFTH-WHEEL I used to follow comfortably behind pick-up trucks and trailers loaded down with a frayed couch or maybe a handful of water heaters.
 They wouldn’t let someone transport such a haul, I used to think, unless they were sure they knew what they were doing.
 In the ensuing years I have since acquired a load of my own and an old trailer, a tangle of ratchet straps.
 I click them down and give it a shake with a half- hearted “that’s not going anywhere,” like everyone else who hauls around the odd angles of their life behind them, breath partially held and eyes bouncing back and forth from road to rearview.

 Commute